Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 {% endnavtab %}
 {% endnavtabs %}

-Additionally we'll install [Graphana][graphana] which includes visualization dashboards for Istio:
+We'll also install [Grafana][graphana] which includes visualization dashboards for Istio:

 {% navtabs %}